ArAprojects/OverlookHotelManager/README.md

-#Overlook-Hotel Manager
+<h1>Overlook-Hotel Manager<h1>

 Overlook is a hotel management web application where a user (manager) can manage the daily operations of the hotel.
 This includes making and searching for customers, bookings, orders.
 Which will constantly fluctuate the hotels total revenue and available rooms.
+All data is saved upon switching users and making new orders.

 This project was created in a week using tools such as: